EdmundsAPI/edmundsapi.github.com/api-documentation/dealer/details_and_location/v1/index.md

 overview: page_version
 ---

-#### Get dealership details and location information by providing the zipcode of the area you're interested in.
+#### Get dealership details and location information by providing the ZIP Code of the area you're interested in.